Race and the Criminal Justice System: Political Prisoners, Resistance, and Mass Incarceration Part II

 We are joined by six authors of important books that are must-reads for people interested in the long history of racial inequality and Black resistance in the criminal justice system: Bryan Stevenson (Just Mercy); Dan Berger (Captive Nation: Black Prison Organizing in the Civil Rights Era), Vikki Law (Resistance Behind Bars: The Struggles of Incarcerated Women) in March; Ruth Wilson Gilmore (Golden Gulag: Prisons, Surplus, Crisis, and Opposition in Globalizing California ); Laura Whitehorn (The War Before: The True Life Story of Becoming a Black Panther, Keeping the Faith in Prison, and Fighting for Those Left Behind) and Arun Kundnani (The Muslims Are Coming: Islamophobia, Extremism, and the Domestic War on Terror)."

 Ruth Wilson GilmoreCUNY Graduate Center

 Arun KundnaniNew York University

 Arun Kundnani is the author of The Muslims are Coming!
 Islamophobia, Extremism, and the Domestic War on Terror (Verso Books, 2014) and The End of Tolerance: Racism in 21st Century Britain (Pluto Books, 2007).
-He teaches at New York University and Queens College and is a former editor of the journal Race & Class.
+He is a Visiting Assistant Professor at New York University and is a former editor of the journal Race & Class.

 Laura Whitehorn spent 14 years in federal prison for the "Resistance Conspiracy" case and was released in 1999.
 She edited "The War Before: The True Life Story of Becoming a Black Panther, Keeping the Faith in Prison, & Fighting for Those Left Behind," by the late Black Panther political prisoner Safiya Bukhari.
 She works with Release Aging People In Prison/RAPP in New York City.